 Irrelevant job experience

-If you are applying for a certain position, it is expected that the work experiences you include in your resume be definitely in line with the spot that you are applying for.
-Sure you were an excellent barista in a famous coffee shop before, but unless you are applying for the same line of work, leave it out.
+If you are applying for a particular position, it is expected that the work experiences you include in your resume be definitely in line with the spot that you are applying for.
+Sure, you were an excellent barista in a famous coffee shop before, but unless you are using for the same line of work, leave it out.
 If you want to apply as a nurse in a hospital, it would be smart to include all of your employment experiences that are related to the position.

 Also, do not incorporate experiences that are not true.
-Today employers usually validate these information from your previous workplace, so if you want to stay out of trouble, be factual in everything that you put into to your resume.
+Today employers usually validate this information from your previous workplace, so if you want to stay out of trouble, be factual in everything that you put into your resume.